José Blanco (cigar industrialist): Family

 He is married to Emma Viktorsson, the daughter of the retired Director for Eastern Europe for Swedish Match, Ake Viktorsson.
 They have a young son, Jasper, born in 2012.
 José also has three adult children from a previous marriage; Euler, Lourdes and Gregory.

 His cousin - also christened José but known as “Jochy” - Blanco is a tobacco grower and the owner and president of Tabacalera La Palma in Tamboril, Dominican Republic.

 Career

 In 1974, he began his sales career as a salesman for a Dominican rum maker.

 In 1980, he joined Grupo León Jimenes (now Empresa León Jimenes) to sell Presidente beer and Marlboro cigarettes.
 He worked his way up the corporate ladder to Supervisor (1985), Sales Coordinator (1990), Manager of Promotions and Public Relations (1992) and, finally, Sales Manager for Beer and Cigarettes for the Northeast Dominican Republic (1995).
-Even though his primary duties did not involve cigars, he was asked to become an unofficial member of the company's cigar taste testing panel by Guillermo Léon when the latter took over the cigar division, La Aurora. and he is now the world wide ambassador for Arturo Fuente Cigars.
+Even though his primary duties did not involve cigars, he was asked to become an unofficial member of the company's cigar taste testing panel by Guillermo Léon when the latter took over the cigar division, La Aurora.